midacts/resume/README.md

 - Implemented an Open-Source Puppet Master with the Foreman and SaltStack to automate and manage our Linux infrastructure
 - Used Powershell and BASH scripting to automate Windows/Linux server, AD, and VMware infrastructure
-- PBX and VOIP support for all users and devices.
+- Provided PBX and VOIP support for all users and devices.
 Also setup IVR and Auto Attendant scripts
 - Maintained all VPN access with RSA SecureID and PKI
 - Setup and maintained our Wireless infrastructure and FreeRadius infrastructure for WPA2-Enterprise authentication
 - Exchange 2007 and Exchange 2010 installation, mailbox and OWA support and ActiveSync for mobile device setup